harry-boi/harry-boi/README.md

 # 👨‍💻 Harry's Developer Journey 🚀

 Hey there!
-I'm Harry, a passionate **Web3 & Web2 Developer** with a knack for building cool decentralized applications on the blockchain 🌐 and crafting robust backends.
-I craft amazing solutions for both Web2 & Web3 Ecosystems.
-I love diving into Solidity for smart contracts, experimenting with React.js for modern web apps, and getting my hands dirty with PHP Laravel 🛠️.
-Based on software requirements, I sometimes swap Laravel for Nodejs, and ReactJs for Alpine, & Livewire. 😎😎
+I'm Harry, a passionate **Web3 Developer** who seamlessly transitioned from **Web2**.
+I specialize in building innovative decentralized applications on the blockchain 🌐 and creating robust backends.
+I thrive in crafting impactful solutions for both Web2 and Web3 ecosystems.
+My expertise includes writing smart contracts in Solidity, developing modern web apps with React.js, and building powerful backends with PHP Laravel 🛠️.
+Depending on the project requirements, I also work with Node.js, ExpressJs, Alpine.js, and Livewire. 😎😎

 ### 🔧 Tech Stack & Skills